 The British international section

-Please find below the application form to apply to the International Section for the 2019-2020 school year, to be sent to the following address: email@example.com.
-Please note that the application deadline is : March 24 2017.
+Please find below the application form to apply to the British International Section for the 2019-2020 school year, to be sent to the following address: email@example.com.
+Please note that the application deadline is : APRIL 8, 2019.

-Admission in the International Section is very selective and requires a lot of extra work from students (please refer to: “Les parcours linguistiques au LFIDURAS” ).
+Admission in the International Section is selective and requires a lot of extra work from students (please refer to: “Les parcours linguistiques au LFIDURAS” ).

 Please see below for details about the application and admission processes, a general presentation of the section, its objectives and general recommendations.

 The International Section at Marguerite Duras wishes to offer students a bilingual but also bicultural education.
-This stream combines the traditional French curriculum, together with high-level English, literature and history-geography classes.
+This stream combines the traditional French curriculum, together with high-level, literature and history-geography classes.

 - HISTORY AND GEOGRAPHY: the French syllabus is adapted to include a greater emphasis on the history and geography of the section country (4 hours a week instead of the usual history-geography provision, with 2 hours taught in English).

-- EXAMS AND DIPLOMAS: Pupils enrolled in the international section sit the International Option of the DNB (Diplôme National du Brevet) in literature and history-geography at the end of 3e, in June, and the International Option of the Baccalaureate (OIB) during the second term of Terminale (March-April).
+- EXAMS AND DIPLOMAS: Pupils enrolled in the International Section sit the International Option of the DNB (OIDNB) in literature and history-geography at the end of 3e, in June, and the International Option of the Baccalaureate (OIB) during the second term of Terminale (March-April).